kragorg/dng/2025-03-16 — Dungeons and Gardens.md

 Bortock advises, “Try the docks.
 There’s an old elf woman, Gramini, she sells them.
 Pricey, but worth it.”

 As breakfast concludes, Elro joins them, concern in his eyes.
 Scarlet updates him on their findings: connections between Tulgi, Hulil, and the village’s affliction, and the tragic fate of Verla from Pelc’s Curiosities.
 Elro nods, confirming suspicions about the Shadycreek Run families.
 News of dispatched bandits lightens his demeanor.
-“Less to worry about,” he says, intending to send his men over to shop to clean up.
+“Less to worry about,” he says, intending to send his men over to the shop to clean up.

 Still curious about their next venture, Whisper inquires, “What makes Croaker Cave particularly dangerous?”
 Elro turns towards her, his gaze steady.
 “It’s the giant ice frogs.
 Those are the reason folks steer clear.”